coder52/CarND-Path-Planning-Project/README.md

 2. Adjust the speed of the ego according to the position and speed of other cars. (lines 157-170)
 3. Determine the new lane line of ego.(171-187)
 4. Add the last 30 coordinates that were not used by the ego and 3 future coordinates in one vector.(lines 188-230)
-5. Shift the coordinates we have created for the spline to the cartesian coordinates (lines 231-241)
+5. Shift the coordinates we have created for the spline to the cartesian coordinates (lines 232-242)
-6. Creating an axis using spline (lines 242-268)
+6. Making an axis using spline (lines 243-269)
-7. Move new coordinates to the coordinate system of the ego (lines 269-274)
+7. Move new coordinates to the coordinate system of the ego (lines 270-275)
-8. Forward the coordinates of the new line created to the simulator (lines 277-278)
+8. Forward the coordinates of the new line created to the simulator (lines 276-280)

 [//]: # (Image References)

 [image1]: ./screenshots/stable.png "Stable motion"
 [image2]: ./screenshots/lane_change.png "Lane Change"

+## SPECIFICATIONS

 ![alt text][image1]

+1. The car is able to drive at least 4.32 miles without incident: The top right screen of the simulator shows the current/best miles driven without incident.
+Incidents include exceeding acceleration/jerk/speed, collision, and driving outside of the lanes.
+2. The car drives according to the speed limit: The car doesn't drive faster than the speed limit.
+Also the car isn't driving much slower than speed limit unless obstructed by traffic.
+3. Max Acceleration and Jerk are not Exceeded: The car does not exceed a total acceleration of 10 m/s^2 and a jerk of 10 m/s^3.
+4. Car does not have collisions: The car does not come into contact with any of the other cars on the road.
+5. The car stays in its lane, except for the time between changing lanes: The car doesn't spend more than a 3 second length out side the lane lanes during changing lanes, and every other time the car stays inside one of the 3 lanes on the right hand side of the road.
+6. The car is able to change lanes: The car is able to smoothly change lanes when it makes sense to do so, such as when behind a slower moving car and an adjacent lane is clear of other traffic.

 ![alt text][image2]

 ### Simulator.